Hi, I'm Alex Kantrowitz, a senior technology reporter at BuzzFeed covering social and communications.

 Prior to BuzzFeed, I was a staff reporter at Ad Age where I focused on the technology of marketing and advertising.

-My work at Ad Age includes a series naming the perpetrators of digital ad fraud and a number of stories on the marketing cloud wars, highlighted by a September 2014 cover story featuring Larry Ellison's last interview as Oracle CEO.
+My work at Ad Age included a series naming the perpetrators of digital ad fraud and a number of stories on the marketing cloud wars, highlighted by a September 2014 cover story featuring Larry Ellison's last interview as Oracle CEO.

 Before joining Ad Age, I spent 20 months as a Forbes tech contributor.
 While there, I looked at the digital side of the 2012 election, the Vatican's social media strategy and the controversial shutdown of Google Reader.
 I also played for Forbes' softball team, the Capitalist Tools.
 You can find my archive here: forbes.com/alexkantrowitz

 My work has also been published by Fortune, BuzzFeed, PBS MediaShift and the Ithaca Journal and cited by Harvard's Nieman Journalism Lab, Poynter, MediaGazer, TechMeme and Jim Romenesko.